299C.65 Criminal and Juvenile Justice Information Policy Group.

 (15) the development of a database for extended jurisdiction juvenile records and whether the records should be public or private and how long they should be retained.

 Subd.
-2. Report, task force.
-The policy group shall file an annual report with the governor, supreme court, and legislature by December 1 of each even-numbered year.
+2. Report, task force. (a) The policy group shall file an annual report with the governor, Supreme Court, and chairs and ranking minority members of the senate and house committees and divisions with jurisdiction over criminal justice funding and policy by December 1 of each year.

-The report must make recommendations concerning any legislative changes or appropriations that are needed to ensure that the criminal justice information systems operate accurately and efficiently.
-To assist them in developing their recommendations, the chair, the commissioners, and the administrator shall appoint a task force consisting of the members of the criminal and juvenile justice information policy group or their designees and the following additional members:
+(b) The report must make recommendations concerning any legislative changes or appropriations that are needed to ensure that the criminal justice information systems operate accurately and efficiently.
+To assist them in developing their recommendations, the policy group shall appoint a task force consisting of its members or their designees and the following additional members:

 (9) two probation officers;

-(10) two public members, one of whom has been a victim of crime;
+(10) four public members, one of whom has been a victim of crime, and two who are representatives of the private business community who have expertise in integrated information systems;

 (11) two court administrators;